 Use glugs, goos and sprays to increase your bait’s attraction

 Another great way to prepare for winter carp fishing on the bait front is to start layering some liquids on your hookbaits.
-Goo, Betalin and other dips and sprays can all be added long in advance of your sessions and given time to properly penetrate your baits.
+Dips and sprays such as DT Baits DNA liquid can all be added long in advance of your sessions and given time to properly penetrate your baits.
 Single highly attractive pop-ups can be a real winner in winter.
 Some anglers believe that a carp’s senses are dulled in colder water, so bright and smelly is the way to go.

 Consider going against the grain